Effective date: August 19, 2021. Previous versions.

-- When you use automated chat functionality (chatbots) to make an inquiry or other request, we may collect information about you such as your name and email address, your specific request, and information related to your use of our Services.
+When you use automated chat functionality (chatbots) to make an inquiry, provide feedback, or make another request, we may collect information about you such as your name and email address, your specific feedback or request, and information related to your use of our Services.

-- Aggregated website usage data including form analysis data (such as time taken to complete the form), engagement rate, session replay, and mouse movements.
-If you wish to opt out of this collection, please follow the steps outlined here.
-Please note this requires the use of an opt-out cookie, so if you reset your cookies, you will need to opt out again.
+Aggregated website usage data including form analysis data (such as time taken to complete the form), engagement rate, session replay, and mouse movements.

 We use your information for the purposes described below:

 We need to identify and authenticate our users to ensure, for example, that only those authorized users are able to use the Services for their organization, and to make changes to their accounts.

 We use information that you provide when signing up to set up your account, process payments, contact you regarding the Services, and manage your account.

 We use your contact information and information related to your request to respond to your inquiries, manage our contract with you, respond to your questions and requests, and send you updates and information about the Services.